Online tax preparation has never been safer or more secure.

 To help protect the privacy of the data you transmit through our site, eSmart and Liberty Tax Service use security policies and procedures that include administrative, technical, and physical safeguards designed to (a) ensure the security and confidentiality of non-public customer information; (b) protect against anticipated threats or hazards to the security of such non-public customer information; and (c) protect against unauthorized access or use of such non-public customer information.
 We maintain physical, electronic, and procedural safeguards that comply with applicable law and federal standards.

 All transmissions of your tax return and credit card information between your computer and our site are SSL encrypted.
 We update and test our security technology on an ongoing basis.
 In addition, we train our employees about the importance of confidentiality and maintaining the security of your information.
 We are committed to taking appropriate disciplinary measures to enforce our employees' privacy responsibilities.
 It is also important for you to help protect against unauthorized access of your personal data by signing off of our site each time you finish using it.

 With eSmart, you always have access to certain areas of your personal information in our database.
 You may view and, in certain cases, update your personally identifiable information in our database.
 If you believe that any of your information is incorrect, notify us immediately at firstname.lastname@example.org and we will promptly correct any information that is inaccurate.

 Inapplicability of Privacy Policies to Any Linked sites or Other Third Parties

 We are a licensee of the TRUSTe privacy program.
-TRUSTe is an independent, non-profit organization whose mission it is to promote the use of fair information practices, and to enable individuals and organizations to establish trusting relationships based on respect for personal identity and information.
+TRUSTe is an independent organization whose mission it is to promote the use of fair information practices, and to enable individuals and organizations to establish trusting relationships based on respect for personal identity and information.
 Because we want to demonstrate our commitment to your privacy, we have agreed to disclose our information use practices and have our privacy policies reviewed for compliance by TRUSTe.